Football News

 Headquartered at Kuala Lumpur International Airport, Malaysia Airlines is the flag carrier of Malaysia.

-In March 2024, the Asian airliner announced signing a multi-year agreement with MUFC, becoming the club’s official commercial airline in the process.
+In March 2024, the Asian airliner announced signing a multi-year partnership agreement with MUFC, becoming the club’s official commercial airline in the process.

 MLILY